irfanshahmayeen/GR-08-CSE-445-Machine-Learnling-Stop-Sign-Detection-In-The-Street-/README.md

 # Machine Learning Stop Sign Detection In The Street

 ## Overview
-This project aims to develop a machine learning model capable of detecting stop signs in street environments.
-The model utilizes computer vision techniques and deep learning to identify stop signs from real-time video streams or images, which can be beneficial for autonomous vehicles and traffic monitoring systems.
+This project aims to develop a machine learning model that detects stop signs in street environments.
+The model utilizes computer vision techniques and deep learning to identify stop signs from real-time video streams or images, which can benefit autonomous vehicles and traffic monitoring systems.

 ## Features
-- Stop sign detection using deep learning.
+- Stop sign detection using machine learning.
-- Real-time object detection from video streams or images.
+- Real-time object detection images.
 - Dataset preprocessing and augmentation.
 - Model training and evaluation.
 - Deployment for real-world applications.